-When and where to watch the giant Peamouth minnow spawn
+When and where to see the Peamouth minnow spawn

-Can’t make the trek?
-Then watch for wildlife on the Kelsey Creek Camera.
-You’ll likely see blue heron, crows, ducks, and other local birds, and maybe a deer, raccoon, beaver.
-If you are really lucky, you might spot a salmon or blue heron dining on a peamouth minnow.
-You might also see people, as there are viewing platforms at the upstream end of the view and occasional scientists doing research in the area.
+Can’t make the trek to Kelsey Creek?
+Then watch for wildlife on the Kelsey Creek Camera (see video link below).
+You might see blue heron, crows, ducks, and other local birds, and maybe a deer, raccoon, beaver.
+In season, if you are really lucky, you might spot a salmon or blue heron dining on a peamouth minnow!
+You might also see people on the viewing platforms at the upstream end of the view, or scientists doing research in the area.

 In the YouTube video below, you can view the live camera at Kelsey Creek maintained by the City of Bellevue: Kelsey Creek Camera | City of Bellevue (bellevuewa.gov)